-We have funded our operations to date primarily with proceeds from the sale of preferred and common stock, bank financings and grant awards received from the National Institutes of Health ("NIH") and other philanthropic organizations.
-In particular, we have received cash proceeds of \$104.9 million from sales of our preferred stock, \$98.3 million from our June 2018 initial public offering ("IPO") of our common stock, \$35.0 million from drawdowns of the Loan and Security Agreement, \$10.6 million from grant awards from the NIH and other philanthropic organizations, and \$60.0 million from our February 2019 public offering.
+We have funded our operations to date primarily with proceeds from the sale of preferred and common stock, debt financing and grant awards received from the National Institutes of Health ("NIH") and other philanthropic organizations.
+In particular, we have received cash proceeds of \$104.9 million from sales of our preferred stock, \$98.3 million from our June 2018 initial public offering ("IPO") of our common stock, \$35.0 million from drawdowns of the Loan and Security Agreement, \$12.9 million from grant awards from the NIH and other philanthropic organizations, and \$60.0 million from our February 2019 public offering.
 In the February 2019 public offering, we sold an aggregate of 5,996,775 shares of our common stock at a price of \$10.00 per share, including 116,775 shares sold pursuant to the underwriters' option to purchase additional shares of common stock.
-Net proceeds were approximately \$55.6 million after deducting underwriting discounts and commissions as well as other public offering expenses.
-The Loan and Security Agreement includes an additional \$10.0 million that will be available beginning upon approval of our Gvoke HypoPen NDA by the FDA until the earlier of September 30, 2019 or the 30th day following NDA approval by the FDA.
+Net proceeds from this public offering were \$55.6 million after deducting underwriting discounts and commissions as well as other public offering expenses.
+The Loan and Security Agreement includes an additional \$10.0 million that will be available beginning upon approval of our Gvoke NDA by the FDA until the earlier of September 30, 2019 or the 30th day following NDA approval by the FDA.

-For the three months ended March 31, 2019 and 2018, our net loss was \$25.3 million and \$11.9 million, respectively.
-We have not been profitable since inception, and, as of March 31, 2019, our accumulated deficit was \$145.9 million.
+For the three months ended June 30, 2019 and 2018, we reported net losses of \$34.4 million and \$13.0 million, respectively.
+For the six months ended June 30, 2019 and 2018, we reported net losses of \$59.7 million and \$24.9 million, respectively.
+We have not been profitable since inception, and, as of June 30, 2019, our accumulated deficit was \$180.3 million.
 In the near term, we expect to continue to incur significant expenses, operating losses and net losses as we:

-- prepare for a potential commercial launch of our Gvoke HypoPen, including hiring our sales force; - continue our research and development efforts; - seek regulatory approval for new product candidates and product enhancements; - hire and retain additional personnel and add operational, financial and management information systems; and - continue to operate as a public company.
+- < prepare for a potential commercial launch of Gvoke, including hiring our sales force; - < continue our research and development efforts; - < seek regulatory approval for new product candidates and product enhancements; - < hire and retain additional personnel and add operational, financial and management information systems; and - < continue to operate as a public company.